massimilianofronza/OpenAIBenchmarks/README.md

 * main.py               -> Execution of NEAT
 * verify.py             -> After main.py, you can verify the results by running this(check the END_ID)
 * performance_plot.py   -> You can plot the 5 boxplots of the LunarLander singleGenomes by running this
 * visualize.py          -> Used by main.py to plot speciation and fitness trends charts.
-This is the only script that not supposed to be run individually
+This is the only script that's not supposed to be run individually

 --------------------------------